 Table 1 provides a summary of the general monitoring strategy with subcategories.

 1.2.
-Storage Complex
+Formations of Interest

 A site-specific stratigraphic chart of geologic formations present is shown in Figure 1.
 The specific intervals to be monitored are as follows: